FusionAuth/fusionauth-site/site/_posts/2021-09-14-maila-networks-fusionauth.md

 **Dan:** How much time and money would you say FusionAuth has saved you?

-**Jean Rousseau:** I haven't being able to measure it (yet), but it saved us from having to build our own application.
+**Jean Rousseau:** I haven't been able to measure it (yet), but it saved us from having to build our own application.

 **Dan:** How long would you estimate it would have taken you to build your own application?